-Generic Drug - A prescription drug that's approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name drug.
+Generic Drug - A prescription drug that is approved by the FDA as having the same active ingredient(s) as the brand name drug.
 Generally, a generic drug works the same as a brand name drug and usually costs less.

 Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
 This doesn't involve coverage or payment disputes.